Are you lucky enough to have tickets to a concert at the Capitol Theatre in Port Chester?

 For almost a century, the historic Capitol Theatre in Port Chester, NY, has played an integral role in the arts and entertainment scene.

-This 2,000 seat facility has hosted hundreds of musicians and comedians during its various lives as:
+A 2,000 seat facility, the Capitol Theatre has hosted hundreds of musicians and comedians during its various lives as:

 - Movie theater